sonukumar1722/YourMood/README.md

 # Music Player

 #### Description
 This is a simple music player program implemented in Python using the Tkinter and Pygame libraries.
-It allows users to create a playlist of their favorite songs and control playback, volume, and song selection.
+It allows users to create a playlist of their favourite songs and control playback, volume, and song selection.
 The program provides a graphical user interface (GUI) where users can interact with various buttons and controls to manage their music collection.

 #### Features
 - Add songs to the playlist: Users can add individual songs or select multiple songs at once from their local storage.